 Evidence and outcome studies

-We have listed research studies which provide evidence for the effectiveness of systemic and family therapy.
-These should be useful for families, and important for family therapists and commissioners.
-There is a section on contextual studies and measures.
-We include some papers which critically engage with the question of evidence.
+We have listed research studies which provide evidence for the effectiveness of systemic and family therapy, and systematic reviews, meta-analyses and meta-syntheses.
+There is a section on family and couple measures and contextual studies and measures.
+Some papers critically engage with the question of evidence.

 About Families.
 (2012) Evidence Response.
 Systemic Therapy: What difference does systemic therapy make to the outcomes for children and families?